All Episodes

 Right.

-It's a mesa.
+It's a MESA.

 Right.

-But he also said, and this was stunning, go back to the Enterprise website and read the NASA letter.
+But he also said, and this was stunning, go back to the enterprise website and read the NASA letter.

-We invite other opinions We would like peer-reviewed proposal.
+We would like peer-reviewed proposals.

 Well, that's a good open attitude.

-But it is a good open attitude.
+But it is good open attitude.

 Because it's mandated from outside the agency.